-But the collated implicit data’s going to help you better tailor them.
-You’re going to know if there are any questions you would have asked that aren’t important because they’re never talked about.
+But the collated implicit data is going to help you better tailor them.
+You’re going to know if there are any questions you would have asked that actually aren’t important because they’re never talked about.

 For instance, we know price is important (as is always the case), but we also know that people have a profound dislike of “common sense” advice.

 So we could perhaps include a question that tries to determine what advice is determined common sense.
 Any terms or gripes appearing numerous times are ones to address in your copy.

 Surveying, despite its usual portrayal, isn’t just about sending a mass email with a request to everyone on your email list.

 I mean, businesses are at all stages of product development and growth.
 Some have email lists to exploit, some don’t.
 Some have great levels of site traffic they can target, others have a dozen visitors a month.

 Thankfully there’s a survey method you can employ regardless of the stage your business is in.